-EMSP 1010 -EmergencyMedicalResponder(EMR) 4 Credits
+EMSP 1010 - EmergencyMedicalResponder(EMR) 4 Credits

 The Emergency Medical Responder (EMR) course prepares the student to provide initial stabilizing care to the sick or injured prior to the arrival of Emergency Medical Services Professionals (EMS), and to assist EMS personnel in transporting patients for definitive care at an appropriate hospital/facility.
-Major areas of instruction include Introductory Medical Terminology and Anatomy & Physiology; Responder Safety; Incident Command; Bloodborne Pathogen Training: Basic Physical Assessment; and Treatment of Trauma and Medical Emergencies; Cardiopulmonary Resuscitation and the use of Automatic External Defibrillators.
-The course is a blend of lecture. hands on lab/learning, and practical scenario based learning/testing.
+Major areas of instruction include Introductory Medical Terminology and Anatomy & Physiology; Responder Safety; Incident Command; Bloodborne Pathogen Training; Basic Physical Assessment; and Treatment of Trauma and Medical Emergencies; Cardiopulmonary Resuscitation and the use of Automatic External Defibrillators.
+The course is a blend of lecture, hands on lab/learning, and practical scenario based learning/testing.
 The course will include Healthcare Provider CPR/AED Certification from a Nationally Recognized Body (American Heart Association, Red Cross, etc).
 If this course is also approved by the Georgia State Office of Emergency Medical Services and Trauma (SOEMST), successful completion will allow the student to be eligible to take the National Registry of Emergency Medical Technicians (NREMT) Emergency Medical Responder (EMR) certification.
-Topics include: Preparatory: Anatomy and Physiology; Medical Terminology; Pathophysiology; Life Span Development; Public Health: Pharmacology: Airway: Management: Respiration and Artificial Ventilation: Assessment: Medicine; Shock and Resuscitation; Trauma; Special Patient Populations; EMS Operations; and Integration of Patient Assessment and Management.
+Topics include: Preparatory; Anatomy and Physiology; Medical Terminology; Pathophysiology; Life Span Development; Public Health; Pharmacology; Airway; Management; Respiration and Artificial Ventilation; Assessment; Medicine; Shock and Resuscitation; Trauma; Special Patient Populations; EMS Operations; and Integration of Patient Assessment and Management.

-EMSP 1110 - Introduction to EMT Profession Co-requisites:
+EMSP 1110 - Introduction to EMT Profession Corequisites: EMSP 1120, EMSP 1130

 This course serves as the introductory course to the Emergency Medical Services (EMS) profession.
-It orients the student to the prehospital care environment, issues related to the provision of patient care in both in-hospital and out-ofhospital circumstances.
+It orients the student to the prehospital care environment, issues related to the provision of patient care in both in-hospital and out-of-hospital circumstances.
 It further provides foundational information upon which subsequent curriculum content is based so that successful completion of this content increases the potential for success in subsequent courses and should allow students to apply the fundamental knowledge, skills, and attitudes gained in order to effectively communicate and function safely, ethically and professionally within the emergency medical services environment.
-Topics include: Anatomy and Physiology, Medical Terminology, Pathophysiology, CPR for HCP, EMS Systems, Research, Workforce Safety and Wellness, Documentation, EMS System Communication, Therapeutic Communication, Medical/Legal and Ethics, Public Health, Principles of Safely Operating a Ground Ambulance, Incident Management, Multiple Casualty Incidents, Air Medical, Vehicle Extrication, HazMat, MCI due to Terrorism/Disaster, and Life Span Development.
+Topics include: Anatomy and Physiology, Medical Terminology, Pathophysiology, CPR for HCP.
+EMS Systems.
+Research.
+Workforce Safety and Wellness, Documentation, EMS System Communication, Therapeutic Communication, Medical/Legal and Ethics, Public Health, Principles of Safely Operating a Ground Ambulance, Incident Management, Multiple Casualty Incidents, Air Medical, Vehicle Extrication, HazMat, MCI due to Terrorism/Disaster, and Life Span Development.

-EMSP 1120 - EMT Assess/AirwayMgmtPharm Co-requisites:
+EMSP 1120 - EMT Assess/AirwayMgmtPharm Corequisites: EMSP 1130, EMSP 1110